 The advantage of Bristol Board is the beautiful blending that you can achieve and if you use blenders a great deal you will be able to blend and draw at speed.
 It is particularly good for clean pen and ink drawings.

 On occasion, I will draw on a coarser surface, I like to use Canson Mi-Teintes pastel paper.
 I use an off-white tint.
 There are two sides, I use the grainy side, the other has a criss-cross pattern.

 What I love about heavy grain is the immediate atmosphere it lends to a drawing.
-Grainy pencil shading gains instant depth and interest without having to do anything more to it.
+Grainy pencil shading gains instant depth and interest without having to use different techniques.
 It looks and feels much more spontaneous.

 7. Choose a Faster Drawing Medium

-Drawing with solid graphite can be messy but you can cover a large area with little effort.
+Drawing with solid graphite can be messy but you can cover a large surface area with little effort.
 I don’t use them as often as I used to, but there was a time when it was an essential part of my kit.
 Why?
 Because I used to draw much faster than I do today.

-When I first started to sell work I wanted every piece of artwork completed within a day.
+When I first started to sell original work I wanted every piece of artwork completed within a day.
 If I took two days I would curse.
 Now I take a lot of time and must print them to make my money.

-Graphite stumps create fantastic texture and I used them regularly before I moved over to try my hand at photorealism.
+Graphite stumps create fantastic textures and I used them regularly before I moved over to try my hand at photorealism.
 I continue to use them, but more judiciously.

 Graphite powder is useful for laying in a light undertone.
 You can blend it with a soft brush and lift it clean off the paper with an eraser.
 It takes a lot of getting used to and I don’t use it so much, simply because it goes everywhere.

 Charcoal powder is another messy but beautiful way of applying tone.
-Anyone who has been to the Far East, and seen the portrait artists draw, will see them painting with dust as if they were using paint.
+Anyone who has been to the Far East, and seen the portrait artists draw, will see them painting with charcoal dust as if they were using paint.